lm3nitro/Projects/Splunk-Ubuntu.md

 - Visibility and Analytics
 - Compliance and Reporting

-I can also see the amount of events that have been generated in Splunk:
+I also checked to see the amount of events that had been generated in Splunk:

 ![Pasted image 20240331153221](https://github.com/lm3nitro/Projects/assets/55665256/6f5a0928-7471-4ca2-840b-f3ed33af272f)